 "Sylvia and Gina believe a family should never have to beg for help," the organization's site says.
 "They should have resources readily available to them to assist them in bringing their loved ones home.
 We promise to always be the soft place for families to land."

-DeJesus also sat down for an extended "Let's Be Clear" interview with 3News' Will Ujek on Feb.
-5, 2019, which you can watch in full below.
+In February of 2019, DeJesus also sat down for an extended "Let's Be Clear" interview with 3News' Will Ujek, which you can watch in full below.

-Marking eight years since her escape, DeJesus spoke with 3News to give another update on her life.
+Marking eight years since her escape, DeJesus gave another interview to 3News with another update on her life.
 Watch our extended 10-minute interview with her in the player below:

 Michelle Knight was the first of the three women to be kidnapped by Castro.
 She was taken Aug.
 22, 2002.

-After she escaped Castro’s house of horrors, Knight spent a year in and out of the hospital recovering from complications sustained during her captivity.
-She even spent time in hospice care with a serious bacterial infection, which she told WKYC’s Russ Mitchell she wasn’t sure she’d survive.
+After she escaped Castro’s house of horrors, Knight spent a year in and out of the hospital recovering from complications from her captivity.
+She even spent time in hospice care with a serious bacterial infection, which she told 3News' Russ Mitchell she wasn’t sure she’d survive.